 The purpose of the World Bee Day Organization website is to present the initiative and its implementation, raise awareness of the importance of bees and beekeeping, inform the public of major beekeeping events around the world and celebrate World Bee Day.

-A COLLECTION OF SOME INTERESTING THINGS
+A COLLECTION OF SOME INTERESTING FACTS & STUDIES

 The study of collective or swarm intelligence of bee colonies has wide applications in artificial intelligence.